mui/material-ui/test/README.md

 ## Commands

-Material-UI uses a wide range of tests approach as each of them comes with a different trade-off, mainly completeness vs. speed.
+MUI uses a wide range of tests approach as each of them comes with a different trade-off, mainly completeness vs. speed.

 ### React API level